7vibex/Love-Letter/README.md

 A personal and emotional HTML project I made for someone I once loved deeply.

 Built with HTML, CSS, and JavaScript.
-U can replace the rickroll.mp3 with a video with u 2 just rename it rickroll.mp4 or istead of rickroll.mp4 put ur file name u can find it in code
+U can replace the rickroll.mp4 ,istead of rickroll.mp4 put ur file name u can find it in code

 ## 🌌 Features